 7 Questions You Should Never be Asked in a Job Interview

-Here’s a list of red flag questions interviewers really shouldn’t be asking you, and why.
+Would you like to know the questions interviewers really shouldn’t be asking you, and why?

 Interviewing for a new job can be nerve-wracking, no matter how experienced you are.
 Anyone who says they don’t suffer from at least a few butterflies is either incredibly confident or a liar.

 No matter how hard you prepare, there will probably be some questions that are difficult to answer, and that’s okay.
 However, sometimes we are asked questions in an interview that we are not comfortable with, and you’re completely right to feel this way.

 You should remember that although you’re the one being asked the questions, it’s just as important for you to get a good impression of the interviewer.
 There are actually a few things you don’t actually have to answer, and anyone performing an interview should know this, but some employers are craftier than others.

 If you’re unsure, any personal information is usually off-limits, unless it is specifically relevant to the job you are applying for.
 If you feel uncomfortable answering something, don’t be afraid to say so.
 Any employer that isn’t okay with this probably isn’t worth working for anyway.